Powerlearnproject/se-day1-assignment-MariaChepkemoi/README.md

 Stakeholder Management: Managing expectations and requirements from stakeholders, ensuring that their needs are met while balancing the project's constraints.
 Problem Solving and Decision Making: Addressing any issues or roadblocks that arise during the project, making decisions that keep the project moving forward.
 Project Closure and Evaluation: Ensuring that the project is completed successfully, conducting post-project evaluations to assess what went well and what could be improved for future projects.
-Summary
-Software Developer: Focuses on writing and maintaining the code that makes up the software, translating designs and requirements into a functional product.
-QA Engineer: Ensures that the software is of high quality through rigorous testing, identifying and reporting defects, and ensuring that the final product is stable and reliable.
-Project Manager: Oversees the entire project, managing resources, timelines, budgets, and communication, ensuring that the project is completed on time, within scope, and to the satisfaction of stakeholders.
-Each of these roles is crucial to the success of a software project, with developers building the software, QA engineers ensuring its quality, and project managers coordinating and guiding the entire process.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.